How many Dune actors have also been in Bible movies?

 Star Wars | Harry Potter | Downton Abbey | Indiana Jones | The Exorcist | Labyrinth + Willow

-— This post was updated on November 18, 2024, to add the actors from Dune: Prophecy.
+— This post was updated multiple times between November 18 and December 22, 2024, to add Oscar Isaac’s role in The King of Kings and the actors from Dune: Prophecy.

 Watching the two scenes back-to-back, one thing that jumps out at me is how happy the two characters are to have come up with such a clever reason for believing in their messiahs.